zicna/rendering-collections-reading/README.md

  3. Handle empty collections

 ## Overview
 Up until now our only way to render collections was somewhat manually.
-We could iterate over an array and call the partial for each object in the array.
+We could iterate over an array and render the partial for each object in the array.
 Let's see how rails can abstract this into a nicer syntax.

 ## Lesson